ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 P                           | Q
 p1: Non-critical section P  | q1: Non-critical section Q
-p2: while wutn != 1         | q2: while turn != 2
+p2: while turn != 1         | q2: while turn != 2
 p3: CS                      | q3: critical section
 p4: turn = 2                | q4: turn = 1
 ```

 - Mutual exclusion: state (p3, q3, _) is not reachable
 - Progress: There exists a path for P such that state (p3, _, _) is reachable from (p2, _, _).
 Typical counterexamples: Deadlocks and livelocks
-- No starvation: Possible staration reveals itself as cycles in the state diagram
+- No starvation: Possible starvation reveals itself as cycles in the state diagram

 ### Semaphores
 ```